VeritasLiberat/VeritasLiberat.github.io/knowledge_base/Nutrition/Guides/Supplements/supplements.md

 ### Magnesium

 [Magnesium Oil Spray:](https://www.allstarhealth.com/f/life-flo-pure_magnesium_oil.htm) Spray 10-20 times on as much skin as possible before bed.

 Or, soak feet in hot water with one cup of dissolved Magnesium Chloride flakes for 20 minutes.

-### Zinc/Copper

-[Jarrow's Zinc Copper blend:](https://www.allstarhealth.com/f/jarrow-zinc_balance_15mg.htm) The ratio of Zinc to Copper is important and this ensures you get enough of both.
-Take one per day.

 ### Boron